AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/identity-for-edge-network/api-reference.md

 The format of the IdentityMap class is defined by the [XDM Identity Map Schema](https://github.com/adobe/xdm/blob/master/docs/reference/mixins/shared/identitymap.schema.md).

-For more information, please read an overview of the [AEP Identity Service](https://experienceleague.adobe.com/docs/experience-platform/identity/home.html).
+For more information, please read an overview of the [Platform Identity Service](https://experienceleague.adobe.com/docs/experience-platform/identity/home.html).

 ```json
 "identityMap" : {